Resume Summary Examples: Craft a Powerful First Impression

 • They also mention relevant experience: 7 years of experience overseeing FTSE 100 business finances.
 This phrase shows that the candidate has worked with large companies.
 Clearly, they have the skills to handle complex financial portfolios.

-• The candidate also mentions important technical skills: QuickBooks, SAP, and Excel.
+• The candidate mentions important technical skills: QuickBooks, SAP, and Excel.
 They know how modern accounting works, so the employer can expect this person to quickly adapt to their organization’s software systems.

 • Commitment to standards is always important.
 It’s what the phrase adhering to regulatory standards shows.
 The technical skills are covered, but the candidate also values accuracy and legality, which are important for protecting the organization.